Judit-Camps/isdi-bootcamp-202402/staff/judit-camps/project/doc/README.md

 - i can delete events
 - i can search my events by filters or name

-as root:
-- i can list registered organization
-- i can accept an organization
-- i can disable an organization
-- i can delete an organization

 as user:
 - i can search for events by theme filters